The nimbleMacros package has two goals:

 We’ll begin by showing off the macros available in the package, and then discuss building your own macros at the end.

-macro generates complete NIMBLE model code for a
+LM: A macro for complete linear modelsThe LM macro generates complete NIMBLE model code for a

 variety of linear, generalized linear, and generalized linear mixed

 models.
-It uses very similar syntax to R functions like lm
+It uses very similar syntax to R functions like lm,

-Here’s a logistic regression in R using the built-in
+mtcarsHere’s a logistic regression in R using the built-in

-dataset.
+mtcars dataset.
 We’ll model transmission type

-is manual transmission) as a
+(am, where am = 1 is manual transmission) as a

 function of standardized miles per gallon.